 About the Author

 Ron Clements is a Wisconsin native and Green Bay Packers fan who married a Chicago Bears fan from Peoria, Illinois.
 Despite the rivalry, Ron and Patti make it work and have been living fulltime in an RV since March 2018.
 They travel the country in search of new adventures and love attending baseball games and exploring national parks.
 They visited all 30 MLB stadiums in 2018 and have taken their RV to each of the Lower 48 states.
 Ron is a veteran journalist of more than two decades and a summa cum laude graduate of East Carolina University, which he attended following his service in the United States Marine Corps.
 Ron has written for USA Today, Sporting News, CBS Sports, the Pittsburgh Post-Gazette, Omaha World Herald, The Philadelphia Inquirer, The Fresno Bee, the Montgomery Advertiser, and many other media outlets.
 Ron and Patti have two adult sons, RJ and David, and a four-legged travel companion named Maverick.
 While Ron’s home base is in Florida, he is on the road in his RV twelve months a year.
 A Sports Fan’s Guide to Route 66 is for anyone who has ever driven past a high school, college, or professional stadium, and thought, “I wonder what it’s like to see a game there.”
-A Sports Fan’s Guide to Route 66 will be in bookstores and online everywhere on August 3, 2021.
+A Sports Fan’s Guide to Route 66 is in bookstores and online everywhere.